Brooklyn Elder Law Attorney

 Elder law is a type of legal practice that focuses on the needs of senior citizens as they age.
 At Alatsas Law Firm, we provide many different types of elder law services in Brooklyn to help seniors and their loved ones pursue justice, receive fair treatment, and plan for the future.

-This type of law addresses many of the common issues that seniors face, such as retirement, disability, Medicaid and Medicare eligibility concerns, nursing home issues, and estate planning.
-Alatsas Law Firm can also help protect seniors from elder abuse, establish medical directives, and navigate the complex bankruptcy process and Social Security system.
+Elder law addresses many of the common issues that seniors face, such as retirement, disability, Medicaid and Medicare eligibility concerns, nursing home issues, and estate planning.
+Alatsas Law Firm an elder law attorney can also help protect seniors from elder abuse, establish medical directives, and navigate the complex bankruptcy process and Social Security system.

 Retirement Planning for Seniors